 component role, provides options for managing its focus and is tested against the most popular screen readers.

-The following table lists the selectors, attributes, and behavior patterns supported by the Splitter component:
+This section lists the selectors, attributes, and behavior patterns supported by the component and its composite elements, if any.

 Note: The value of the